 A.5.7.6.1.1 Test Purpose and Environment

 The purpose of this test is to verify that the L1-SINR measurement accuracy is within the specified limits.
-This test will verify the requirements in Clauses 9.5.3 and clause 10.1.Y.2 for FR2 L1-SINR measurements based on CSI-RS with the testing configurations for NR cells in Table A.5.7.6.1.1-1, which configures the measurement resources for the CSI-RS based CMR and no dedicated IMR.
+This test will verify the requirements in Clauses 9.8.4.1 and clause 10.1.28.1 for FR2 L1-SINR measurements based on CSI-RS with the testing configurations for NR cells in Table A.5.7.6.1.1-1, which configures the measurement resources for the CSI-RS based CMR and no dedicated IMR.

 The AoA setup for this test is Setup 1 as defined in clause A.3.15.